-If you have been injured at work or on the way to work, then you may be entitled to receive compensation for your injuries.
+If you have been injured at work or on the way to work, then you may be entitled to receive workers compensation for your injuries.
 Your employer has insurance for these compensation claims that can help cover your wages, medical and rehabilitation and expenses as well as access benefits that sit under the workers compensation scheme.
 There are two types of claims that you can make:

 - Statutory claims (where no fault needs to be established)

 - Common law claims (where the fault or negligence of your employer must be established)

 Submitting a claim for worker’s compensation can also sometimes warrant a payout which is in place to compensate you for the pain and suffering and loss of income that you have endured.
-Talk to one of our expert workers compensation lawyers and get free and immediate advice from a Lawyer that is specific to your situation by contacting our office.
+Talk to one of our expert workers compensation lawyers and get free and immediate advice that is specific to your situation by contacting our office.
 We have helped hundreds of Queenslanders get their life back on track.